garrandall/popular-music-data/tracks/new-orleans-the-staple-singers.md

 Man so sweet, fine on his feet
 And I love sweet Louisiana

-Sweet Louisiana...
+Sweet Louisiana
 New Orleans...

-Oh Louisiana...
+Oh Louisiana
-Sweet Louisiana...
+Sweet Louisiana

 Beans and rice
 Sho' nuff go nice
 Down home in New Orleans

-Sweet Louisiana...
+Sweet Louisiana
 New Orleans...